mariamabidi/DDoS-Mitigation/README.md

  - This project implements a distributed real-time DDoS detection system that:
  - Uses multiple Dockerized analysis nodes to classify network traffic.
  - Relays suspicious activity to a central Coordinator service.
- - Leverages a Random Forest machine learning model trained on features from the CICIDS 2010 dataset.
+ - Leverages a Random Forest machine learning model trained on features from the ISCX2012 dataset.
  - Can be scaled horizontally by adding more analysis nodes.

 ⚙️ Requirements